FAIRiCUBE/collaboration-platform/docs/guide/howto_readthedocs.md

 All documents are provided as Markdown-files (i.e. *.md).
 Help with the Markdown-syntax can be found [here](https://daringfireball.net/projects/markdown/syntax)

+To contribute to this documentation, you need to:

 ## First, clone this repository to your local computer: